mit-pdos/perennial-examples/README.md

 while updating we still have a crash obligation to the allocator.

 Illustrates modularity.
 We're able to structure this into three components: an allocator, an inode, and a directory.
-The allocator an inode are completely independent.
+The inode uses the allocator but does not manage it (it does not restore the allocator, and shares it).

-* The allocator is an in-memory structure that serializes access to the free space.
+* The [allocator](alloc/) is an in-memory structure that serializes access to the free space.
 It has to be restored during recovery by figuring out what has been allocated.
-* The inode is a durable, append-only structure.
-It requires the caller to prepare and supply disk blocks to append.
+* The [inode](inode/) is a durable, append-only structure.
+It calls into an allocator which is shared among all the inodes.
-* The directory composes multiple inodes and an allocator.
+* The [directory](dir/) composes multiple inodes and an allocator.

-Note that the code doesn't literally separate these into Go packages (for our convenience, though maybe we should).

 ## replicated block

+Self-contained example at [replicated_block](replicated_block/).
+Intended to resemble the Perennial replicated disk example.

 Toy example that replicates a single logical disk block across two blocks.
 Reads can pick which replica to use, while writes update both.
 For consistency, we